snotskie/ttrpg/site/src/quick.md

 ## Endeavors

 1. **Focal Action Advantage Movement:** Highest roller moves equal to their roll.
 Reminder: Declare if you are grouping with others or Helping before you roll; if you Help you don't roll.
 2. **Other Movements:** Resolve all actions one at a time.
 First the highest roller above, then lowest, second-lowest, and so on.
 Succeed a Check or win a Contest to move according to Endeavor Movement Table.
 If someone else attacks you before you can act, your action is interrupted.
+You cannot attack someone who has already acted or already been attacked.

 ## Endeavor Movement Table